johanhaleby/javalin.github.io/_posts/tutorials/2020-01-18-javalin-testing-example.md

 ## Conclusion

-Hopefully this brief guide has given you some ideas on how to test your Javalin application.
+Hopefully this brief guide has given you some ideas on how to test your Occurrent application.
-Since Javalin is just a library, you're more or less free to test however you like;
+Since Occurrent is just a library, you're more or less free to test however you like;
-there is no "Javalin way" of testing.
+there is no "Occurrent way" of testing.